 About Nana Chen

 Nana Chen is a Taipei-born photographer, author and designer who grew up in Argentina, Chile, the US, Taiwan and other places.
-Nana's photographs are in private collections around the world and have been featured in The Observer, Esquire, Marie Claire, D-la Repubblica, Travel Channel and many more.
+Nana's photographs are in private collections around the world and have been featured in The New Statesman, The Observer, The Guardian, Esquire, Marie Claire, SCMP, D-la Repubblica, Travel Channel and many more.
 Her work has been exhibited in Museum Siam, RMA Institute, the Belgium Ambassador's Residence Bangkok, Project 189 Bangkok and other spaces.